waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Safari Zone Mechanics Testing (T41962):**
   - **Hypothesis:** Rock increases catch rate but also flee rate.
 Bait decreases flee rate but also catch rate.
 - **Exploration Strategy:** Prioritize exploring known points of interest (like reachable, unvisited warps/ladders) over using `automated_explorer` for blind exploration of unseen tiles, as this is more direct.
+- **Agent & Tool Ideas:**
-- **Tool Idea:** Create a `wkg_pathfinder` tool to plan routes across multiple maps by analyzing the World Knowledge Graph.
+  - `wkg_pathfinder` tool: Plan routes across multiple maps by analyzing the World Knowledge Graph.
+(Implement or discard)
+  - `Exploration Advisor Agent`: Analyze map for promising unseen areas.
+(Implement or discard)
+  - `Object Verifier Tool`: Check if an object has been interacted with.
+(Implement or discard)